Integrations > Authentication and SSO

 Problem: Each MCP server developer must implement OAuth components (authorization endpoints, token management, client registration).

-Developer burden: Building secure OAuth flows requires specialized knowledge and introduces potential vulnerabilities.
+Developer burden: Building secure OAuth flows isn’t trivial.
+It requires specialized knowledge.
+Make a mistake, and you’ve introduced vulnerabilities.

 Problem: Coordinating token refresh, expiration, and revocation across multiple identity domains.